it's your festival to enjoy as you please...

 Arriva X26/X27 Bus to Richmond.
 From Richmond you can connect to the Dales & District 159 Bus to Ripon, which stops in Leyburn.
 From Leyburn you can connect to the Little White Bus Wensleydale Voyager (LWB) 156 Bus, which stops in Redmire and in Castle Bolton right by the castle if you ask the driver.
 This last is not that frequent and does not run on Sundays.

 Alternatively, if you can manage to come at the right time of day, stay on the X25/X27 to the large Tesco Extra in Catterick Garrison.
-You can then pick up the LWB 156 at 1410
+You can then pick up the LWB 156 from there, leaving at 1410.

 Coming from Northallerton:

 Dales & District 73 Bus from County Hall in Northallerton (just over the road from the train station) to Bedale.
 From Bedale you can connect to the Little White Bus 155 Bus to Leyburn, where you can again connect to the 156 to Redmire and Castle Bolton; ask the driver to be set down in Castle Bolton village.